TobiasJacob/seratolibraryparser/README.md

 # Simple Serato DJ / Scratch Library Parser

-This simple serato DJ Library Parser is dependency free, supports typescript and helps parsing serato history files.
+This simple serato DJ Library Parser supports typescript and helps parsing serato history files.
 Serato history files are saved in a very simple format.
 They consist of a DOM-like structure, where every node begins with a four byte id, the four byte length and afterwards following the content of the node.
 The content is a array of nodes, a 4 byte integer or a unicode string.

 ## Usage